0 A.D. (video game): Development

 0 A.D. originally began in 2001 as a comprehensive total conversion mod concept for Age of Empires II: The Age of Kings.
 The development team later decided that making the project as a mod was too limiting to their creative freedom, and elected to move their art and ideas to an in-house engine, making it a standalone game.

-The historical accuracy of the game elements has been the highest development priority.
+The historical accuracy of game elements has been the highest development priority.
 Unit and building names are shown in the original language of the civilization they belong to, and they are also translated into the language in which the user is playing the game.
-There is also a strong focus on attempting to provide a high visual accuracy of unit armor, weapons, and buildings.
+There is also a strong focus on attempting to provide high visual accuracy of unit armor, weapons, and buildings.

 On 10 July 2009, Wildfire Games released the source code for 0 A.D. under the GNU GPLv2 (or later) license, and made the artwork available under the CC BY-SA license.

-There were around ten to fifteen people working on 0 A.D. around 23 March 2010; but since development started, over 100 people have contributed to the project.
-On 5 September 2013, an Indiegogo crowdfunding campaign was started with a US$160,000 goal.
+There were around ten to fifteen people working on 0 A.D. around 23 March 2010; since development started, over 100 people have contributed to the project.
+On 5 September 2013, a crowdfunding campaign was started on Indiegogo with a US$160,000 goal.
 They raised a total of US$33,251 to be used to hire a programmer.
-The majority of the project's finances are managed by the Software in the Public Interest organisation.
+The majority of the project's finances are managed by the Software in the Public Interest organization.
 There is no official release date set for the finished version of the game.

 The composers of the music in the game are Omri Lahav, Jeff Willet, Mike Skalandunas, and Shlomi Nogay.
 A 26-track soundtrack was released on 8 June 2018.